Shard polytopes: Minkowski geometry of shard polytopes

 \subsubsection{From simplices to shard polytopes}

-We first decompose the shard polytopes in terms of the faces of the standard simplex.
+First, we decompose the shard polytopes in terms of the faces of the standard simplex, proving \cref{prop:main6}.
 This representation is specially nice as all coefficients are $\pm 1$, and can be easily derived using a combinatorial formula of F.~Ardila, C.~Benedetti and J.~Doker for matroid polytopes in terms of $\beta$-invariants~\cite{ArdilaBenedettiDoker}.

 Introduced by H.~Crapo~\cite{Crapo1967}, the \defn{beta invariant} of a matroid $\mat$ on the ground set~$E$ is the non-negative integer given by

 where $r: 2^E \to \N$ is the rank function of~$\mat$.
 It has the property that $\beta(\mat) = 0$ if and only if $\mat$ is disconnected, or empty, or a loop, and that $\beta(\mat) = 1$ if and only if $\mat$ is series-parallel.
 The \defn{signed beta invariant} of~$\mat$ is